m-sadkowski/Polibox-Released/README.md

     ```
 5. Open a pull request.

-Please ensure your code adheres to the existing style and includes appropriate tests.

 ## License

 This project is licensed under the BSD-2 License.
 See the [LICENSE](LICENSE) file for more details.